 Will have to test tomorrow at work - I am at home now and do not have the projects at hand.
 I wasn't aware about this new setting "Open project on launch" - so I did not use that (knowingly).

 We had a similar problem some time ago, which was fixed by you (I did not report a bug - just mentioned it on the qgis-dev list) - then the problem was gone.
 Now there seems to be a regression.

 and your fix at

 Will do more tests tomorrow.

-#9 Updated by Larry Shaffer almost 7 years ago
+#9 Updated by Larry Shaffer over 7 years ago

 Ok, I think this may work (I can't get anything to crash on launch with project from command line, so... ):